Our Malawi tours explore the highlands split by the Great Rift Valley and the enormous Lake Malawi.

-Malawi has so much to offer anyone willing to take the plunge.
-Whether it's trekking in the highland wilderness, swimming in the warm blue waters of Lake Malawi, or just relaxing and soaking up the uniquely vibrant culture of this alluring country, you're sure to leave with a longing to return.
+Our Malawi tours have so much to offer anyone willing to take the plunge.
+Whether it's trekking in the highland wilderness, Malawi safari trips, swimming in the warm blue waters of Lake Malawi, or just relaxing and soaking up the uniquely vibrant culture of this alluring country, you're sure to leave with a longing to return.

 There was a lot of communication from the beginning.
 The encounters staff was very responsive and the tour guide was great and very accommodating.
 Encounters was also able to help me with last minute changes to my itinerary while I was on the trip.